SOMANATHPANDA/PasswordGenerator/README.md

 6. **Live Demo**

-    You can check out the live demo of the Password Generator:https://somanathpanda.github.io/PasswordGenerator/
+    You can check out the live demo of the Password Generator <a href="https://somanathpanda.github.io/PasswordGenerator/"> here </a>

 5. **How to Use**: